ian-IBCIRL/IB-PP5-MVP/README.md

 Testing was divided into different sections to ensure everything was tested individually with test cases developed for each area.

+I managed to get automated testing to work for Profiles and FAQs models.

+I will continue to develop automated testing and continue to check coverage.

 Details of the [testing](/docs/testing/TESTING.md) procedures and methodology can be found in the testing.md file [here](/docs/testing/TESTING.md)

 The site was also tested for responsiveness here https://www.browserstack.com/responsive and here https://ui.dev/amiresponsive